 When you're out searching for a home let's first get you the best mobile App for Triangle MLS.

 When you're looking to make one of your lifetime's largest single investments, there are many reasons why you should hire a professional Realtor® (Member of the local Realtor Association) in North Carolina, but the first thing you need to know is agency law in North Carolina.

 The buyer’s agent’s commission is almost always paid by the seller and almost always by a for sale by owner!
 By hiring an experienced Realtor® as your agent, your move is smart based on National data from NAR.

-Experience with selling high-end luxury homes and what type of features you should expect at various price points and navigating a complex comparative market analysis, is important in helping buyers of all price ranges..
+Experience with selling high-end luxury homes and what type of features you should expect at various price points and navigating a complex comparative market analysis is important in helping buyers of all price ranges...
 The learning curve is real!
 Having knowledge of construction materials/techniques is one of the most overlooked reasons.
-There's an advantage of using our "vetted" service partners and connections and utilizing our "network of agents" can also be a huge advantage, especially in finding homes in highly competitive market!
+There's an advantage of using our "vetted" service partners and connections and utilizing our "network of agents" can also be a huge advantage, especially in finding homes in a highly competitive market!
 In what industry do relationships not matter?
 You can only learn so much in a class!
-90% is done through real life transactions.
+90% is done through real-life transactions.

 Reasons for having a good REALTOR®/buyer's agent on YOUR side -

 1) It's important to know all real estate agents aren't Realtors® or members of the National Association of Realtors(NAR) which must follow strict Code of Ethics.

 2) The loyalty of a licensed seasoned professional buyer’s agent should be the main reason to hire one.
 This reason should encompass the next 12 reasons.

 3) Seller pays the commission (almost all the time), even though we represent you.